ahadjixenofontos/pres-pipeline/PITCHME.md

 The goal of quality control is to <font color="#008080"> gain trust in your data </font>.

+Note:
+We spoke about this a little bit in the context of designing your study.
+Now we're at the stage where you're actually doing it, and here is where you have a great opportunity to test out your assumptions of what "good quality measures" are, and see whether you can work with the data that you have vs. whether it's of such low quality that it's unusable.

+Bad quality data is an extremely common problem.
+It doesn't matter how "big" your data is, if it's of low quality.

+Text data are another example of where the appropriate QC measures depends on the objective of your study.

 +++
 Follow the bread crumbs.<br>
 <img src="images/bread-crumbs.jpeg" height="300">